 Considering all of the above, the overarching objective of this project, under the umbrella of the Smart Specialisation Platform on Energy, is to support the effective uptake of the cohesion funds for those regions with particular interests in the thematic area of sustainable heating and cooling.

-Under this initiative, a group of up to 10 regions will participate in two workshops in which JRC will inform about:
+Under this initiative, a group of up to 10 regions participated in three workshops in which JRC informed about:

 - how regions can evaluate their economic energy efficiency potential in the heating and cooling sectors;